kiwikern/routrill/README.md

-# Tsp
+# Routrill

-This project was implemented for the [IT Talents Code Competition](https://www.it-talents.de/foerderung/code-competition/code-competition-02-2017) using [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.
+This project was implemented for the [IT Talents Code Competition](https://www.it-talents.de/foerderung/code-competition/code-competition-04-2018) using [angular-cli](https://github.com/angular/angular-cli).

 ## Try it out
 * Clone the git repository.